Constructing Gender: Female Architectural Patronage in Roman Asia Minor and Syria in the First through Sixth Centuries CE

 The patronage of architectural projects was a major way that prominent citizens of the Roman Empire shaped urban landscapes.
 These acts of patronage constituted a series of performances through which categories such as “male,” “female,” “public,” and “private” were constructed.
 In this paper, I use architectural, epigraphical, and literary evidence to analyze examples of female architectural patronage in the cities of Roman Asia Minor and Syria in the first through sixth centuries CE.
 I explore how these architectural performances contributed to an ongoing discourse about gender and the allocation of space.

 Erny, Grace K., "Constructing Gender: Female Architectural Patronage in Roman Asia Minor and Syria in the First through Sixth Centuries CE" (2012).
-Honors Projects.
-Paper 13.
+Classics Honors Projects.
+13.

 © Copyright is owned by author of this document